alechaito/alechaito/README.md

 # 💫 About Me:
 I'm a collaborative developer who stays up-to-date with the latest tech trends.
 I'm passionate about programming and always eager to learn new things.
-I'm currently enhancing my coding skills through personal projects and strengthening my communication skills.
-I write clean and efficient code.<br><br>
+I'm currently enhancing my coding skills through personal projects and strengthening my communication skills.<br><br>

 ## 🌐 Socials: